dakindre/NYC-Taxi-Data-Analysis/README.md

 3. Run Script

 ### Results
 The results were displayed as a series of correlation matricies pertaining to the number of rides in a given day and the amount of percipitation that occured using pearson correlation analysis.
-They results are as follows
+They results are as follows for the years 2013-2014 only.

 ```
 Overall Correlation coefficient: 0.063061